casperp/FFMH/README.md

 ___

 ## Usage
-This script sshould work on most linux and mac osx systems with python 3 installed.
+This script should work on most linux and mac osx systems with python 3 installed.
 The only file's needed to work are the fimo.txt with the hits and the full genbank file form the organism

 ### syntax